VirusBurst/DietPi-Proxmox-LXC-container/README.md

 ## IMPORTANT STUFF

+> [!IMPORTANT]
-After creating LXC container from template, go to Container -> Options -> Console mode => CHANGE to "shell" Why?
+>After creating LXC container from template, go to Container -> Options -> Console mode => CHANGE to "shell"
+>Why?
 Because for some reasons, you get a blank screen and this is the easiest workaround for that...

+> [!TIP]
-ALSO if for some reason, DietPi doesn't detect any network connection, just shutdown the LXC container and start it again...
+>ALSO if for some reason, DietPi doesn't detect any network connection, just shutdown the LXC container and start it again...
-Sooner or later it will work out with Proxmox and then it will work just fine ^^
+>Sooner or later it will work out with Proxmox and then it will work just fine ^^

 ### Why DietPi as LXC instead of VM?
 Because I can...

+###### Also Github... why the F do I need to add two spaces for a simple NewLine?
+Are you Micro$oft in BigBrain-Time?